-My new narrative nonfiction book will be published March 2017 by Lyons Press.
-In The Notorious Reno Gang I follow the world's first train robbers -- the Reno Brothers -- and their gang of counterfieters and robbers as they gallop their way through four midwestern states in the 1860s.
+My new narrative nonfiction book will be published May 1, 2017 by Lyons Press.
+In The Notorious Reno Gang: the Wild Story of the West's First Brotherhood of Thieves, Assassins, and Train Robbers, I follow the world's first train robbers -- the Reno Brothers -- and their gang of counterfieters and robbers as they gallop their way through four midwestern states in the 1860s.
 What emerges is a twisted tale of theives, Pinkertons, and vigilantes.

 My first narrative nonfiction work for adults -- Falconer on the Edge: A man, his birds, and the vanishing landscape of the American West (Houghton Mifflin Harcourt, 2009).

 I'm also the author of several nonfiction books for middle-school aged children published by Nomad Press: Tools of the Ancient Romans; Tools of Navigation; and Great Pioneer ProjectsYou Can Build Yourself.